potcoin-dev/potcore-lib/docs/index.md

-# Viacore v0.15.0
+# Potcore v0.15.0

 ## Principles

-Viacoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Viacoin network allows for highly resilient viacoin infrastructure, and the developer community needs reliable, open-source tools to implement viacoin apps and services. viacore provides a reliable API for JavaScript apps that need to interface with Viacoin.
+Potcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the Potcoin network allows for highly resilient potcoin infrastructure, and the developer community needs reliable, open-source tools to implement potcoin apps and services. potcore provides a reliable API for JavaScript apps that need to interface with Potcoin.

 To get started, just `npm install bitcore` or `bower install bitcore`.